Read the blog.

 Read ‘The Burning’ by Iman Mackenzie in Glyph.Mag.
 A tale inspired by female rage, about those who are forced into heroism to save the world.

-The Folklore Edition (foreword)
+The Foreign Edition (foreword)

-The Folklore Edition (foreword)
+The Foreign Edition (foreword)

 read more

-The Folklore Issue is available now!
+The Heroes & Villains Issue is available now!

 Day(s)